 3.1.
-Visual servoing
+Visual Servoing

 Basically, visual servoing techniques consist in using the data provided by one or several cameras in order to control the motions of a dynamic system [1].
 Such systems are usually robot arms, or mobile robots, but can also be virtual robots, or even a virtual camera.
-A large variety of positioning tasks, or mobile target tracking, can be implemented by controlling from one to all the degrees of freedom of the system.
-Whatever the sensor configuration, which can vary from one on-board camera on the robot end-effector to several free-standing cameras, a set of visual features has to be selected at best from the image measurements available, allowing to control the desired degrees of freedom.
-A control law has also to be designed so that these visual features s(t) reach a desired value s^ , defining a correct realization of the task.
-A desired planned trajectory $s^(t)$ can also be tracked.
-The control principle is thus to regulate the error vector $s(t) - s^(t)$ to zero.
+A large variety of positioning tasks, or mobile target tracking, can be implemented by controlling from one to all the degrees of freedom (DoF) of the system.
+Whatever the sensor configuration, which can vary from one on-board camera on the robot end-effector to several free-standing cameras, a set of visual features has to be selected at best from the image measurements available, allowing to control the desired DoF.
+A control law has also to be designed so that these visual features $\mathbf{s}(t)$ reach a desired value \mathbf{s}^ , defining a correct realization of the task.
+A desired planned trajectory $\mathbf{s}^(t)$ can also be tracked.
+The control principle is thus to regulate the error vector $\mathbf{s}(t) - \mathbf{s}^(t)$ to zero.
 With a vision sensor providing 2D measurements, potential visual features are numerous, since 2D data (coordinates of feature points in the image, moments, ...) as well as 3D data provided by a localization algorithm exploiting the extracted 2D features can be considered.
 It is also possible to combine 2D and 3D visual features to take the advantages of each approach while avoiding their respective drawbacks.